dyyfk/Laser_defender/README.md

 A clone of Raiden in Unity

 #
-I followed the tutorial on a course on [udemy](https://www.udemy.com/course/unitycourse/learn/lecture/11668062#content)
+I followed the tutorial of a course on [udemy](https://www.udemy.com/course/unitycourse/learn/lecture/11668062#content)